RileyHa/Sotware-Art-Images/Assignment-2-Motion/README.md

 I got my idea from the previous assignment related to motion animation.
 I mentioned earlier that I wish to further implement different rotate techniques to enhance my previous assignment ('Order inside Chaos').
 One thing that inspired me the most was the concept of blackholes.
-I noticed that blackholes are actually not black.
+I noticed that blackholes are actually not black, and they actually had vibrant hues<br>

 <img src=Images/blackhole.jpeg width="400">

 I intended to create a hypnotizing effect - the more you look at it, the more you will feel hypnotized!